Tanakambana

 Tanakambana is a town and commune in Madagascar.
 It belongs to the district of Ikongo, which is a part of Vatovavy-Fitovinany Region.
 The population of the commune was estimated to be approximately 9,000 in 2001 commune census.

 Only primary schooling is available.
-The majority 95% of the population of the commune are farmers.
 The most important crops are coffee and rice, while other important agricultural products are bananas, sugarcane and cassava.
-Services provide employment for 5% of the population.